Manufacturing and Inventory Management Software

 Green manufacturing is a way that all manufacturers can help make the environment better.
 This will help stop or slow down man-made disasters from happening.

 Green manufacturing, also called green production, is the renewal of production processes and the establishment of environmentally-friendly operations within the manufacturing field.
-Essentially, this means that workers use fewer natural resources, reduce pollution and waste, recycle and reuse materials, and moderate emissions in their processes.
+This means that workers use fewer natural resources, reduce pollution and waste, recycle and reuse materials, and moderate emissions in their processes.

 Green manufacturers use technologies and practices that help them have a smaller environmental impact.